 Why Should Glycemic Index Matter?

-It would matter because foods having a low glycemic index (GI) tend to release glucose slowly and steadily into the blood.
-Foods having high glycemic index release glucose rapidly into the blood.
+It would matter because foods having a low glycemic index (GI) tend to release blood glucose slowly and steadily.
+Foods having high glycemic index release blood glucose rapidly.

 The glycemic index classification of foods is used as a tool to assess prevention and treatment for diseases.
 Especially those where glycemic control is of importance – like diabetes.